Feel Like You’re in a Snow Globe on These Scenic Train Rides

 Route: Anchorage to Fairbanks, Alaska

-Traveling the same route as the Denali Star Train does in summer and fall, the Aurora Winter Train runs from now until May 10, 2020, and offers views of Denali and Alaska’s remote backcountry.
-You can make the 12-hour journey up to Fairbanks on Saturday and return to Anchorage on Sunday for a quick weekend trip, or you can turn it into a five-night trip with Vacations By Rail’s Aurora Viewing at Bettles Lodge package (from $2,157) that also includes a trip up to the town of Bettles, which is one of the best places in Alaska to see the northern lights.
+Traveling the same route as the Denali Star Train does in summer and fall, the Aurora Winter Train runs every weekend from mid-September to mid-May and offers views of Denali and Alaska’s remote backcountry.
+You can make the 12-hour journey up to Fairbanks on Saturday and return to Anchorage on Sunday for a quick weekend trip, or you can turn it into a five-night trip with Vacations By Rail’s Aurora Viewing at Bettles Lodge package (from $2,980) that also includes a trip up to the town of Bettles, which is one of the best places in Alaska to see the northern lights.

 The Tadami Railway Line crosses over the Tadami River in Japan’s Fukushima Prefecture.